Datavault-UK/automate-dv-docs/docs/materialisations.md

 first period in the load date range (e.g. The first day's data).
 All subsequent runs of the same model will execute incremental loads for each consecutive period.

-The first period load will be repeated but no duplicates should be inserted when using dbtvault macros.
+The first period load will be repeated but no duplicates should be inserted when using AutomateDV macros.

 ##### Run Output